 There are a lot of things that make birds different from more conventional pets like cats and dogs, and depending on who you are, the differences are good things.
 While birds aren't the best pets for everybody, "bird people" know that they are the best pets for them.
 So, what are the specific reasons that birds make better pets than cats and dogs?
 Read on for a list.

 No Need to Walk Birds

 Anyone who has ever owned a dog knows that it's not always convenient to take them outside to go potty—which has to be done several times a day, sometimes at night, and regardless of bad weather.
 Cat owners have to scoop their kitty's litter box several times a day to keep it clean and control the smell.
 With a pet bird, you never have to worry about this because they can be trained to use the bathroom in their cages.
 Sure, you have to deal with cleaning the cage, but you generally only have to worry about that once per day.
 Sounds a lot better than scooping a litter box or taking a dog out for multiple potty trips.

 02 of 05

-As far as science is aware, birds are the only animals on Earth capable of learning to mimic human speech — and this alone is one of the reasons that birds make great pets.
-What other type of pet can ask you how your day was when you get home from work, or tell you they love you in appreciation as you are feeding them?
+As far as science is aware, birds are the only animals on Earth capable of learning to mimic human speech—and this alone is one of the reasons that birds make great pets.
+What other types of pets can ask you how your day was when you get home from work or tell you they love you in appreciation as you are feeding them?
 While not all birds can talk, the ones that do enjoy extraordinarily close relationships with their owners.
-Even though dogs and cats form close bonds with their people as well and communicate in their own ways, many bird owners agree that nothing compares to being able to teach your pet how to talk to you.
+Even though dogs and cats form close bonds with their people as well and communicate in their ways, many bird owners agree that nothing compares to being able to teach your pet how to talk to you.

 03 of 05